hoprnet/hoprnet/hopli/README.md

 When reading from a path, use `--identity-from-path "./test/hopr.id"`

 Path and directory can be passed at the same time.
+When both are provided, files from the directory are read first and file from path is read later.

 Note: when CREATing identities, you must pass `--identity-directory`. `--identity-from-path` is not accepted